Skip to content

 Monitoring Cannot Be Restarted

-Once Stop is pressed, the monitoring enters Ended state and CANNOT be restarted.
+Once Stop is pressed, the monitoring enters ended state and CANNOT be restarted.
 To create a new monitoring session, use Setup again in StaRT to create a new monitoring.

 Monitoring Workflow